wenjian80/soak8_lab/README.md

 2. You should already have your labinfo.txt fill up on hand.
 We will be referencing those info in these exercise.

+3. Open up the script to look at the various command before executing.

+4. Do follow the steps carefully and lo
 # 2. Version Tested
 1. [Oracle Linux 7.9 OCI Iaas Image](https://docs.cloud.oracle.com/en-us/iaas/images/)
 2. [Docker version 19.03.1.ol](https://docs.docker.com/engine/release-notes/)